 Fort Pulaski was built between 1829-1847 to protect the mouth of the Savannah River.
 It was occupied in January, 1861 by Confederate troops.
 In April of 1862, Union troops bombarded the fort and reduced it to rubble in 30 hours.
 The brick walls were no match for the rifled cannons of the Union army, and the battle signaled the end of brick forts.

-After we finished touring the fort, Sal and Beth went to the visitor center to relax in the air conditioning.
+After we finished touring the fort, my family went to the visitor center to relax in the air conditioning.
 I walked around the fort a third time, this time outside the moat.